 “I enjoyed this book.
 The colours are so beautiful.
 Finally, there’s something positive written about Down’s syndrome.
 The simple explanation removes a lot of the fear surrounding Down’s syndrome.
-This book could have been about me, as I felt Juliette’s pain and frustration when I was growing up.
+‘A little bit EXTRAORDINARY’ could have been about me, as I felt Juliette’s pain and frustration when I was growing up.
 The quote I use in life is ‘Different is Beautiful, not less’.
 Normal, normal is what you are.”

 Northern Ireland’s first Fashion Model with Down’s syndrome.

-Yoga teacher and mother of Kate Grant, Northern Ireland’s first fashion model with Down’s syndrome
+Yoga teacher, blogger and mother of Kate Grant, Northern Ireland’s first fashion model with Down’s syndrome Follow on Instagram @momz_a_wonder

 The little bit EXTRAORDINARY blog